Joseph Alexander Mabry II: Mabry–O'Connor shootout

 In December 1881, Mabry's son, Will, was shot and killed by Constable Don Lusby during a barroom brawl at Snodderly's bar on Gay Street.
 Lusby was arrested for murder, but acquitted of the charge in April 1882, leaving the Mabry family outraged.
 For several weeks, Mabry and Lusby exchanged threats.
 In August 1882, a chaotic brawl erupted at the Knox County Courthouse involving Mabry, his son Joseph Mabry III, Lusby, Lusby's father, and several others.
 During the fracas, Lusby and his father were shot and killed.
 Mabry and his son were charged with the murder of the Lusbys, but were acquitted.

 In 1880, Mabry sold a parcel of land to Mechanics' National Bank president Thomas O'Connor under the stipulation that O'Connor give the land to Mabry's son, Will.
 After Will's death, the land became O'Connor's, leading Mabry to suspect that O'Connor had somehow arranged for Will to be murdered.
 On October 17, 1882, a visibly intoxicated Mabry confronted O'Connor at the Fair Grounds in South Knoxville, but O'Connor backed off, saying it was neither the time nor place to settle their dispute.
 That evening, Mabry sent O'Connor a message, stating he would "kill him on sight."

 On the morning of October 19, 1882, O'Connor stepped outside the Mechanics' Bank and spotted Mabry walking down Gay Street.
-O'Connor quickly grabbed a double-barreled shotgun, and emptied both barrells into Mabry, killing him instantly.
+O'Connor quickly grabbed a double-barreled shotgun, and emptied both barrels into Mabry, killing him instantly.
 Hearing the commotion, Joseph Mabry III, hurried toward the bank, and upon seeing his father's body, drew a pistol and shot O'Connor.
 As O'Connor fell mortally wounded, he managed to fire one final shot, killing the younger Mabry.
 Along with these three deaths, seven bystanders were wounded by stray shot from O'Connor's gun.